10 Worst Song Lyrics of All Time

 There was sand and hills and rings

-‘A Horse With No Name’ was the first single for folk-rock trio America.
+‘A Horse With No Name’ was the first single from folk-rock trio America.
 The song was intended to literally depict the desert, inspired by artworks and by writer Dewey Bunnell’s travels through the desert as a child.
 But the vague lyrics were often misconstrued as drug references; Randy Newman dismissed ‘A Horse With No Name’ as sounding like it’s “about a kid who thinks he’s taken acid.”
 The line “there were plants and birds and rocks and things” is particularly egregious, and later provided an album title for Scott Miller’s The Loud Family.

 Sometimes When We Touch – Dan Hill